hashicorp/terraform/website/source/docs/configuration/interpolation.html.md

       `a_resource_param = ["${split(",", var.CSV_STRING)}"]`.
       Example: `split(",", module.amod.server_ids)`

+  * `substr(string, offset, length)` - Extracts a substring from the input string.
+A negative offset is interpreted as being equivalent to a positive offset measured backwards from the end of the string.
+A length of `-1` is interpretted as meaning "until the end of the string".

   * `timestamp()` - Returns a UTC timestamp string in RFC 3339 format.
 This string will change with every invocation of the function, so in order to prevent diffs on every plan & apply, it must be used with the [`ignore_changes`](/docs/configuration/resources.html#ignore-changes) lifecycle attribute.